axelarnetwork/axelar-contract-deployments/releases/evm/EVM-GMP-Release-Template.md

 node evm/operators.js --action addOperator --args $OPERATOR_ADDRESS
 ```

-8. Deploy GasService (set the `AxelarGasService.collector` to `Operators` address in config, which you will receive at step 6)
+8. Deploy GasService (set the `AxelarGasService.collector` to `Operators` contract address in config, which you will receive at step 6)

 | Network              | `deployer address`                           | `deployMethod` |
 | -------------------- | -------------------------------------------- | -------------- |